bitPogo/kmock/docs/src/howto/annotations.md

 ```

 !!!tip
-    You do not have to mix those Annotations per test set.
+    You do not have to mix those Annotations per Test Set.
     KMock is totally fine if you declare a Template in one source as common and in another source as platform source.
-    It will simply resolve any conflicts according to their precedence in Kotlin's hierarchical source sets.
+    It will resolve any conflicts according to their precedence in Kotlin's hierarchical source sets.
     As a rule of thumb - you need for Single Interface Mocks one Annotation per test set.

 ### Multi Interface Mocks